Elisha2605/twittet-node-react/README.md

 - `index.ts`: The entry point of the application.
 When the application is started, it runs the code in this file.

-- `src/app.ts`: Contains the middleware and routing logic for the application.
+- `app.ts`: Contains the middleware and routing logic for the application.

-- `src/routes`: Contains the routers for the application.
+- `routes`: Contains the routers for the application.

-- `src/controllers`: Contains the controllers for the application.
+- `controllers`: Contains the controllers for the application.

+- `services`: Contains the models for the application.

-- `src/models`: Contains the models for the application.
+- `models`: Contains the models for the application.

 ### Client Folder Structure